shampoofactory/bmfont_rs/README.md

 The core data object is the [Font](crate::Font).
 This object holds, in it's entirety, the information contained within a BMFont descriptor file.
-When paired with the associated texture file/s, allows us to render the described font.
+Font, when paired with the associated texture file/s, allows us to render the described font.

 This crate contains no unsafe code and minimal dependencies.

-## Examples
+## Basic usage

-Load a BMFont text file.
+Load a BMFont text format file.

 ```rust
 use std::io;